models-in-wildlife-ecology/gentleIntroduction2R/README.md

 # gentleIntroduction2R
-A gentle introduction to R
+A GitHub repository containing an R project with a gentle introduction to R.